viviantran706/Tutorial/TEMPLATE.md

 The motivation for this project stems from a group member's experience with wildlife damaging their garden, leading to frustration and the need for a solution.
 This inspired the development of a system to safely and effectively prevent wildlife from ruining gardens, ensuring that plants and vegetation are protected without causing harm to the animals.
 The goal is to provide a practical tool for others facing similar challenges, combining technology and ethical practices to safeguard gardens from persistent wildlife interference.
 By the end of the tutorial, readers will have the knowledge and tools to create their own wildlife deterrent system to protect gardens effectively.

 ### Learning Objectives

 - Learn how to set up wireless communication (e.g., Wi-Fi or MQTT) on the ESP board for remote monitoring and control.
 - Understand how to trigger outputs like strobe lights, buzzers, or water sprinklers using the ESP board in response to detection events.
 - Learn how to write and organize code for running multiple tasks simultaneously (e.g., data collection, classification, and output triggering).

+*This project will not include a Rasberry Pi AI camera, that was orginally used in the full project, which was supported by a Rasbery Pi 4.
+This camera is the sensor to send information to the machine learning which activates the deterents.
+This tutorial is only on the ESP32 board that control the deterents and how wireless connects to a ccomputer or laptop.*

 ### Background Information